-Affordable Housing provided in accordance with Policies CS18 & 19 of the Core Strategy shall:
+Affordable Housing provided in accordance with Policies CS18 and CS19 of the Core Strategy shall:

-- i. be consistent with the nationally described (minimum internal) space standards; and - ii. meet accessibility standard M4(2); and - iii. provide 8% of units to meet wheelchair standard M4(3).
+- i. be consistent with the nationally described (minimum internal) space standards; and - ii. meet accessibility standard M4(2); and - iii. provide 8% of units to meet wheelchair standard M4(3) (only applicable to dwellings where the Local Authority is responsible for allocating or nominating a person to live in that dwelling).

-Policy M4 (2) & M4 (3) accessibility standards will only be required where step free access can be achieved.
+M4 (2) and M4 (3) accessibility standards will only be required where step free access can be achieved.

 - 8.2 In March 2015 the Government introduced optional Nationally Described Space and accessibility standards through the Housing Standards Review.
 The Council's Sustainable Community Strategy promotes suitable housing and healthy lifestyles.
 Core Strategy objectives also promote high quality design and health and well-being objectives.
 The quality of housing has significant implications for the health and wellbeing of people.
 Pressures to provide housing and to intensify uses in the urban areas could potentially lead to an erosion of space standards with long-term consequences for health and wellbeing.
-In order to underpin good practice in the sector, the policy therefore adopts the new optional Nationally Described Space and accessibility standards. - 8.3 To allow the sector to adapt, the provisions of the policy will become applicable on all new planning permissions as of 6 months of adoption of the policy.
-NDS standards will also be required on affordable housing for where reserved matters are required from 6 months of adoption of the policy.
-NDS standards will be required for market and affordable housing as of 1 year of adoption of the policy on Reserved Matters applications pursuant to an extant Outline Planning Permission. - 8.4 The 8% of affordable housing required to be M4(3) wheelchair adaptable and M4(3)wheelchair accessible dwellings (policy criterion iii), will be negotiable depending on the local circumstances of the site, in particular sustainable access to local services and facilities, particularly convenience food retail, employment opportunities, community and health facilities, and also topography at the site. - 8.5 Level access may not be possible in all circumstances, i.e. particularly where a site or plot may be on a slope, be subject to flooding or not require lift access.
+In order to underpin good practice in the sector, the policy therefore adopts the new optional Nationally Described Space and M4(2) accessibility standards for all affordable dwellings. - 8.3 To allow the sector to adapt, the provisions of the policy will become applicable on all new planning permissions from 6 months of adoption of the policy.
+NDS standards will be required for Reserved Matters pursuant to an extant outline planning consent. - 8.4 The 8% of affordable housing required to be M4(3) wheelchair standard (only applicable to dwellings where the Local Authority is responsible for allocating or nominating a person to live in that dwelling), (policy criterion iii), will be negotiable depending on the local circumstances of the site, in particular sustainable access to local services and facilities, particularly convenience food retail, employment opportunities, community and health facilities, and also topography at the site. - 8.5 Level access may not be possible in all circumstances, i.e. particularly where a site or plot may be on a slope, be subject to flooding or not require lift access.
 Approved Document M refers to a steeply sloping plot as one where the gradient exceeds 1:15.
 M4 (1).
 The standard accepts that it may not be possible to achieve a step-free access in such an instance (and permits a stepped approach).
-Therefore where the finished site and or plot levels and approach from relevant parking exceed 1:15 gradient, the plot is subject to flooding or lift access is not required (in the case of flatted development up to 4 storey) M4(2) & M4(3) accessibility standards, required by criterion ii and iii of the policy will not be required.
+Therefore where the finished site and or plot levels and approach from relevant parking exceed 1:15 gradient, the plot is subject to flooding or lift access is not required (in the case of

-8.6 The Council also does not wish to prevent truly innovative housing.
-Where it can therefore be demonstrated that a dwelling will provide high levels of amenity through for example innovative methods of storage, high levels of daylight, immediate access to outdoor private space and high quality specification, the Council may make exception and permit dwellings below the prescribed space standards.
+- flatted development up to 4 storey) M4(2) and M4(3) accessibility standards, required by criterion ii and iii of the policy will not be required. - 8.6 The Council also does not wish to prevent truly innovative housing.
+Where it can therefore be demonstrated that a dwelling will provide high levels of amenity through for example innovative methods of storage, high levels of daylight, immediate access to outdoor private space and high quality specification, the Council may make exception and permit affordable dwellings below the prescribed space standards.